HarrieO/BalancingSpeedQualityOLTR/README.md

-# BalancingSpeedQualityOLTR
+# Balancing Speed and Quality in Online Learning to Rank for Information Retrieval
-Balancing Speed and Quality in Online Learning to Rank for Information Retrieval
+This repository contains the code for "Balancing Speed and Quality in Online Learning to Rank for Information Retrieval" published at CIKM 2017.